Image

 Simon Saradzhyan is the founding director of the Russia Matters Project at Harvard Kennedy School’s Belfer Center for Science and International Affairs.
-Dr. Saradzhyan also helps advance the center’s U.S.-Russia Initiative to Prevent Nuclear Terrorism.
+Dr. Saradzhyan also previously served as assistant director of the center’s U.S.-Russia Initiative to Prevent Nuclear Terrorism.
 His research interests include national power, military interventions, arms control, counterterrorism, and the foreign, defense, and security policies of Russia and other post-Soviet states and their relations with great powers.

 Prior to joining the Belfer Center in 2008 as a full-time research fellow, Dr. Saradzhyan had worked as a researcher, consultant, and journalist in Russia for 15 years.